Epic is the main electronic health record system (EHR) used at MSHS, to which MSHS is migrating its hospitals and practices.

 Requesting Clinical Trial Monitor/Auditor Access

-Requests for temporary research monitor/auditor access to Epic can be made to Health Information Management (HIM).
+Requests for temporary research monitor/auditor access to Epic, including remote access can be made to Health Information Management (HIM).

-The requester will need to submit a list of patients to HIM at least one week prior to the scheduled date of review.
+The requester will need to submit a request to HIM at least one week prior to the scheduled date of review.